-Qualified and experienced teachers are encouraged to submit their applications to our Co Heads of School.
+Qualified and experienced teachers are encouraged to submit their applications to the Director of Human Resources.
 Your application should include a covering letter, a detailed resume, and the names and contact information of three referees.
 Our teacher recruitment period starts in May for teaching positions commencing in January of the following academic year.

 Teacher positions are normally advertised in the following media:

 - The Weekend Australian